History of Shepherd's Bush: 1960s

 In the 1960s Shepherd's Bush consolidated its position as a media hub, with BBC Television Centre, the headquarters of BBC Television, officially opening on 29 June 1960.
 Until its closure in 2013 it was one of the largest TV studios in the world, and the second oldest television studios in the United Kingdom after Granada Studios.

 In 1961 the former St Andrew's Presbyterian Church in Shepherd's Bush, which had been built in 1870 to a design by Edmund Woodthorpe, was converted into a Roman Catholic church for the Polish community in London and renamed St Andrew Bobola Polish Church.

 On 13 April 1963 The Beatles recorded their first ever BBC broadcast at Lime Grove Studios in Shepherd's Bush.
 The group returned in 1964 for a further recording.
 Lime Grove Studios was demolished in 1994 to make way for residential accommodation.

-In 1966 The World Cup was held in England, and White City stadium was once again the location for a major sporting event - albeit just a single match.
+In 1966 The World Cup was held in England, and White City stadium was once again the location for a major sporting event – albeit just a single match.
 White City was used for a single game from Group 1, between Uruguay and France, won by Uruguay.

 The 1960s would bring further development in the form of a huge new modern shopping centre (now known as West 12) on the south side of the Green.
 A joint venture between Parway Land Investments Ltd, Hammersmith council, the Greater London Council and the Campden Charities, it opened in 1967.

 1970s

 The 1970s saw further changes in Shepherd's Bush.
 In 1971 the Labour Party took control of Hammersmith and Fulham Council, and would dominate local politics until 2006.
 The Shepherd's Bush skyline was permanently altered in 1974 when the Labour-controlled Council built four huge public housing towers on the south side of the Green.
-Bush Court, Shepherd's Court, Woodford Court and Roseford Court are each 20 stories high, built of steel and concrete in the modern style.
+Bush Court, Shepherd's Court, Woodford Court and Roseford Court are each 20 storeys high, built of steel and concrete in the modern style.

 The final shot of the Monty Python team's 'gas man' sketch was filmed in Thorpebank Road, the camera panning along the line of gasmen before John Cleese enters the shot walking down Dunraven Road for the start of the Ministry of Silly Walks sketch.